-Have you ever wondered about the efforts the miners make in making life comfortable
+Have you ever wondered about the efforts the miners make in making life comfortable for you?
+What are the impacts of mining on

 The dust and noxious fumes inhaled by miners make them vulnerable to pulmonary diseases.
 The risk of collapsing mine roofs, inundation and fires in coalmines are a constant threat to miners.